Dakshina Kannada: Language

 Tulu is the major language of the district and is spoken by 48.6% of the population.
 It is the oldest language of the district and has a long literary tradition.
 Tulu has several dialects and sociolects including a Northern dialect near Udupi and Southern dialect centred on Mangalore.
 It is the majority language in Bantwal, Beltangadi and Puttur taluks.
 Many have demanded the language's inclusion in the Eighth Schedule of the Constitution.
-Beary is the next largest language, spoken by 22.4% of the population, and is spoken by the Muslim community who were traditionally traders.
-Although in origin related to Malayalam, it has undergone significant influence from Tulu as well as Arabic, Persian and the languages of other foreign traders.
-It is not recognized as a language in the census.
-Konkani is the 3rd largest language, spoken by 9.9% of the population.
+Beary is the next largest speech variety, spoken by 16% of the population, and is spoken by the Muslim community who were traditionally traders.
+Although linguistically classified as a variety of Malayalam, it has undergone significant influence from Tulu as well as Arabic, Persian and the languages of other foreign traders.
+It is not recognized as a language in the census and included under others category.
+Malayalam is spoken by approximately 10% of the population mainly by Mappila Muslims, Maniyani (Yadava) and Vaniya community in the regions bordering Kerala.
+Konkani is spoken by 9.9% of the population.
 The dialect of Konkani here has strong influence from Tulu and Kannada.
 Kannada, even though the official language of the state, is only spoken by 9.3% of the population here.
-There are many dialects of Kannada spoken, some of which are Are Bhashe, spoken by Gowdas, and Havigannada, spoken by the Havyaka Brahmin community.
-Malayalam is 3.6% spoken by Maniyani (Yadava) and Vaniya community mainly in regions bordering Kerala.
+There are many dialects of Kannada spoken, some of which are Are Bhashe, spoken by Gowdas, and Havigannada or Havyaka, spoken by the Havyaka Brahmin community.
 Deccani Urdu is spoken by 1.6% mainly seen in Mangalore city and Moodabidri.
 Hindi, Marathi and Tamil are also spoken by very small minorities.
 Koraga is an indigenous tribal language still spoken by some individuals in the district.